 A glyph that is not in contact with any backbone represents any class of molecule whose detailed structure is not being shown using sequence feature glyphs.
-In other words, either not a nucleic acid (e.g., proteins, small molecules) or else a nucleic acid whose structure is not being shown (e.g., an "uninteresting" mRNA coming from a CDS).
-In terms of SBOL 2 data models, this is a FunctionalComponent that is contained within a ModuleDefinition implicit in the diagram.
+In other words, either not a nucleic acid (e.g., proteins, small molecules) or else an "uninteresting" nucleic acid (e.g., showing a transcribed mRNA, but not the features of its sequence).
+In terms of the SBOL 2 data model, this is a FunctionalComponent that is contained within a ModuleDefinition implicit in the diagram.